An augmented reality experience needs to locate where to place the content in the real world, hence the software needs an "anchor".

 That is all you need to know.

-Now if you export your project on mobile, your scene will lock on this AR marker you just added.
+Now if you export your project on mobile, your scene will anchor on this AR marker you just added.

 If you play with this feature, you will also notice that your AR scene will scale according to the size of your AR marker.
 Just take note that the smaller the marker, the harder it will be for your device to scan, and your scene might not be as stable as with a bigger marker.

-With these last remarks, do your own tests and enjoy!
+After these final remarks, do your own tests and enjoy!